JeffDeCola/my-cheat-sheets/software/development/languages/latex-cheat-sheet/README.tex.md

 developed by Donald Knuth in 1978.
 It is a markup language for describing a document.

-LaTeX is designed to describe the content, not the look of the document.
+TeX is designed to describe the content, not the look of the document.

 ## LaTeX